core-wg/oscore/draft-ietf-core-object-security.md

 A.  Discard Code and all options marked in {{fig-option-protection}} with 'x' in column E, except for Observe, present in the received message.
 For example, an If-Match Outer option is discarded, Uri-Host Outer option is not discarded, Observe is not discarded.

+Replace step 3 in {{ver-req}} with:

+B. Verify the 'Partial IV' parameter using the Replay Window, as described in {{replay-protection}}.
+If the Token, Kid and Partial IV are identical to a previously stored Observe registration, this is a re-registration attempt and processing is continued as described in {{observe-replay-processing}}.

 Insert the following steps between step 6 and 7 of {{ver-req}}:

-B.  If Observe was present in the received message (in step 1):
+C.  If Observe was present in the received message (in step 1):

   * If the value of Observe in the Outer message is 0:

-    * If Observe is present and has value 0 in the decrypted options, discard the Outer Observe;
+    * If Observe is present and has value 0 in the decrypted options, discard the Outer Observe.
+If this is a re-registration, proceed as described in {{observe-replay-processing}};
     * Otherwise, discard both the Outer and Inner (if present) Observe options.

-  * If the value of Observe in the Outer message is not 0, discard decrypted Observe option if present.
+  * If the value of Observe in the Outer message is not 0, discard the decrypted Observe option if present.

-Insert the following steps between step 6 and 7 of {{ver-req}}:

-C. If the message is an Observe registration, store it in memory for later comparison with re-registrations (see {{replay-protection}}).

-D. If the message is an Observe cancellation, delete from memory the previously stored registration related to that observation (see {{replay-protection}}).

 ## Protecting the Response {#prot-res}